 Additionally, the frequency and intensity of major weather-related events are indicative of the impact of climate change and this change is expected to persist for the foreseeable future.
 These events could have a greater than expected impact on mortgaged properties securing the Reference Obligations, including in regions that have previously not experienced frequent major weather- and climate-related events.
-Furthermore, legal or regulatory responses to concerns about global climate change may affect the housing markets and, as a result, Fannie Mae's business.
+Furthermore, legal or regulatory responses to concerns about global climate change may have an adverse effect on the housing markets and, in turn, on Fannie Mae's business.
 Steps to address the risk of more frequent or severe weather events resulting from climate change could result in a potentially disruptive transition away from carbon-intense industries.
-Such a transition could negatively affect certain industries and regional economies, hampering the ability of borrowers in those industries or regions to make payments on the Reference Obligations.
+Such a transition could have a negative effect on certain industries and regional economies, hampering the ability of borrowers in those industries or regions to make payments on the Reference Obligations.
 In addition, the increased severity and frequency of major natural disasters negatively affects Fannie Mae's ability to forecast losses from such events, which may negatively impact its ability to accurately address the likelihood of such losses in guaranty fees that Fannie Mae charges.
-As a result, any continuation or increase in recent weather trends or their unpredictability, or any single natural disaster of significant scope or intensity, could have a material impact on Fannie Mae's results of operations and financial condition and on its ability to perform its obligations in connection with the Notes.
-The foregoing could adversely affect the yields on the Notes and may result in losses on the Notes.
+As a result, any continuation or increase in recent weather trends or their unpredictability, or any single natural disaster of significant scope or intensity, could have a material effect on Fannie Mae's results of operations and financial condition and on its ability to perform its obligations in connection with the Notes.
+The foregoing could have an adverse effect on the yields on the Notes and may result in losses on the Notes.